Farm Credit Illinois Patronage Program

 Is my patronage payment taxable income?

-Because every FCI patronage check will be at least $50, every individual and business who receives a patronage check in June 2020 will also receive a corresponding IRS Form 1099-PATR in January 2021.
+Because every FCI patronage check is for at least $25, every individual and business who receives a patronage check will receive a corresponding IRS Form 1099-PATR the following year.
 Consult a tax professional with any tax-related questions.

 Why doesn’t Farm Credit Illinois distribute all of its earnings as patronage?

-Capital not distributed as patronage is retained to ensure the cooperative can remain financially stable and in a strong capital position while delivering low upfront interest rates, capitalizing for current and future growth, supporting member and marketplace initiatives, and carrying out its mission of Helping Farm Families Succeed.
+Capital not distributed as patronage is retained to ensure the cooperative remains financially stable and in a strong capital position while delivering low upfront interest rates, capitalizing for current and future growth, supporting member and marketplace initiatives, and carrying out its mission of Helping Farm Families Succeed.

 Who will be the payee on the patronage check?

-One check will be issued per primary borrower and an itemized listing of each affiliated loan’s patronage amount will be provided.
+One check will be issued per primary borrower and be made payable to the primary borrower.
+An itemized listing of each affiliated loan’s patronage amount will be provided.
 Both business entities and individuals will receive patronage checks.

 Why did FCI begin paying patronage?

-FCI’s Board of Directors had been considering patronage for a number of years, but first wanted to ensure the Association would remain financially stable and in a position to achieve business priorities, even when distributing patronage.
+FCI’s Board of Directors had been considering patronage for a number of years, but first built a strong capital foundation to ensure the Association would remain financially stable and in a position to achieve business priorities even when distributing patronage.

-The Board is confident FCI cash patronage can be part of the member-borrower experience while still providing low interest rates, a strong capital position for the future, and initiatives supporting members and their local communities.
+In 2018, the Board formally adopted a cash patronage program to become part of the member-borrower experience while still providing low interest rates, a strong capital position for the future, and initiatives supporting members and their local communities.